The issue of Branched Hamiltonian in F(T) Teleparallel Gravity: :

-\be p_a = -12\beta a\dot a + 144\gamma {\dot a^3 \over a}.\ee The presence of cubic kinetic term in the momentum makes the theory intrinsically nonlinear, as in the case of Lanczos-Lovelock gravity theory.
+\be p_a = -12\beta a\dot a + 144\gamma {\dot a^3 \over a}.\ee Alas, the presence of cubic kinetic term in the momentum makes the theory intrinsically nonlinear, as in the case of Lanczos-Lovelock gravity theory.
 Hence the standard Hamiltonian formulation of such an action following the conventional Legendre transformation remains obscure.
 This pathology arises due to the fact that the Lagrangian is quartic in velocity, and therefore the expressions for velocity is multi-valued functions of momentum, resulting in the so-called multiply branched Hamiltonian (Energy) with cusps.
 This makes the classical solution unpredictable, as at any instant of time one can jump from one branch of the Hamiltonian (Energy) to the other, because the equation of motion allows for such jumps.
 Despite serious attempts \cite{BH1, BH2, BH3, BH4, BH5, BH6}, there is no unique resolution to this issue of branched Hamiltonian.
 For example, in view of a toy model, it was shown that, in the path integral formalism one can associate a perfectly smooth quantum theory possessing a clear operator interpretation and a deterministic classical limit \cite{BH1}.
 Nevertheless, it cannot be extended in the case of a realistic model.
 Further, it puts up question on the standard classical variational principle and on the canonical quantization scheme.
 Some authors tried to handle the issue, tinkering with some fundamental aspects, e.g., loosing Heaviside function to obtain manifestly hermitian convolution \cite{BH2}, sacrificing the Darboux coordinate to parametrize the phase space \cite{BH3} and ignoring the usual Heisenberg commutation relations \cite{BH4}.
-On the contrary, to obtain a single-valued Hamiltonian, Legendre–Fenchel transformation method was applied by the some authors \cite{BH5}, while a modified version of Dirac’s constrained analysis following generalized Legendre transformation was employed by some others \cite{BH6}.
+On the contrary, to obtain a single-valued Hamiltonian, Legendre–Fenchel transformation method was applied by some authors \cite{BH5}, while a modified version of Dirac’s constrained analysis following generalized Legendre transformation was employed by some others \cite{BH6}.
 It is noteworthy that although both \cite{BH5} and \cite{BH6} considered the same toy model, they happened to find two completely different Hamiltonians, which are not related under any sort of transformation \cite{BH7}.
-Under such circumstances, it was shown that the problem although cannot be alleviated, but may be bypassed by adding a higher-order term in the action \cite{BH7, BH8, BH9}.
-In line with such earlier attempts \cite{BH7, BH8, BH9}, we therefore modify the $F(T)$ gravity by $F(R,T)$ gravity and express the action as,
+Thus, the pathology of branched Hamiltonian remains unresolved over decades.